 The steps are a bit different for each of the SSL options, so we'll start with Groove's SSL.

-First, select the Groove SSL option on this page and then type your custom domain in the domain field and click Update.
+First, select the Groove SSL option on this page and then click on Change URL.
+Type your custom domain in the domain field and click Save URL.

 Once you've done this, more settings will appear underneath your custom domain on this page.

 To add a custom domain you will need to create a CNAME record within your DNS provider's administration panel and configure it to point to Groove.